-- 1. Hazardous Materials Spill Reporting.
-If we are responsible for a release of hazardous materials of a type or quantity that must be reported to state and federal agencies, the department or agency responsible for the spill shall make the required report.
+- Hazardous Materials Spill Reporting.
+A release of hazardous materials of a type or quantity must be reported to state and federal agencies and the department or agency responsible for the spill shall make the required report.
 See Annex Q, Hazardous Materials and Oil Spill Response, for more information.
-If the party responsible for a reportable spill cannot be located, the Incident Commander shall ensure that the required report(s) are made. - Initial Emergency Report.
-This short report should be prepared and transmitted by the EOC when an on-going emergency incident appears likely to worsen and we may need assistance from other local governments or the State.
-See Annex N, Direction and Control for the format and instructions for this report. - 3.
-Situation Report.
+If the party responsible for a reportable spill cannot be located, the Incident Commander/HAZMAT Coordinator shall ensure that the required report(s) are made. - Initial Emergency Report.
+This short report should be prepared and transmitted by the EOC when an on-going emergency incident appears likely to worsen and Travis County may need assistance from other local governments or the State.
+See Annex N, Direction and Control for the format and instructions for this report. - Situation Report.
 A daily situation report should be prepared and distributed by the EOC during major emergencies or disasters.
 See Annex N, Direction and Control, for the format of and instructions for this report. - 4.
 Other Reports.
 Several other reports covering specific functions are described in the annexes to this plan.